Submitting plans and specifications to FRNSW

 - Water supply provisions

-- Product specification of hose connections fitted (see FRNSW compatible hose connections)
+- Product specification of hose connections fitted (see FRNSW compatible Storz hose connections)

 - Relevant Australian Standards applicable to the proposed work

-- Details of the performance requirements that an alternative solution is intended to meet, including details of the assessment methods used to establish compliance
+- Details of any performance solution and the performance requirements it intends to meet, including details of the assessment methods used to establish compliance.

-Note: Details of an alternative solution are generally provided within an alternative solution report (ASR) which accompanies an application for construction certificate.
-The ASR is considered a specification of the alternative solution and is attached to the fire safety schedule.
+Note: Details of any performance solution are generally provided within the performance solution report (PSR) which should accompany the application for construction certificate.
+The PSR is considered a specification detailing the performance solution and is to be attached to the fire safety schedule.